ifgris/NanoRabbit/README.md

 ## Document

 The NanoRabbit Document is at [NanoRabbit Wiki](https://github.com/cgcel/NanoRabbit/wiki).
-(Outdated, please be patient to wait for updates.)

 ## QuickStart